Supported features

 - For Description, enter

-- Copy the newly created API key and store it somewhere safe.
-Enter the key into Glean.
+- Copy the newly created API key and store it.
 When you have stored the key, navigate to Greenhouse, click I have stored the API Key.

-- Under Name this web hook, enter Glean [Event Type].
+- In the Name this webhook, enter Glean [Event Type].
 For example to get the Delete Candidate webhook, enter Glean Delete Candidate.
 Under When, select the appropriate event type.

 - Enter the Endpoint URL.
 For example, https://salessavvy-test-be.glean.com/instance/GREENHOUSE/event.

-- Under Secret Key, enter the webhook secret from step 1.
+- In the Secret Key, enter the webhook secret from step 1.

 -